-We are Lindsay Anderson and Dana VanVeller, Vancouver-based writers, adventurers, wanderlusts, and co-creators of FEAST: An Edible Road Trip.
-We first met at a music festival in Kelowna, immediately bonding around the glow of the fire and burning marshmallows.
-Fast friends, we were united by our desires to seek meaningful work, and a mutual love of food, dance parties, and adventure.
+We are Lindsay Anderson and Dana VanVeller, Vancouver-based writers, adventurers, wanderlusts, and co-creators of FEAST: An Edible Road Trip, a cross-Canada adventure that brought us to all 10 provinces and all 3 territories in search of diverse and interesting stories of Canadian food culture.
+We first met at a music festival in Kelowna, immediately bonding around the glow of the fire and the smell of burning marshmallows.
+Fast friends, we were united by our desires to seek meaningful work, and a mutual love of food, dance parties, and the open road.

 Lindsay 'Iron Stomach' Anderson grew up in the wilds of Northern BC (a.k.a. the suburbs of Prince George).
 She holds a BA in Art History from the University of Victoria, and a Masters of Food Culture and Communications from the University of Gastronomic Sciences in Italy.
 Lindsay has a long and diverse history of work in food that includes personal blogging, herding goats, cheese-mongering, and cooking for hundreds of hungry tree planters.
 Last year, through her innovative and wide reaching #lindseatsrichmond campaign, she beat out 1,507 other applicants to become Tourism Richmond’s 365 Days of Dining Food Blogger.
 This job saw her eating out and writing about a different Richmond restaurant each day for an entire year.
 She’s been featured on CBC, Global TV, and CTV, as well as in the Vancouver Sun, The Province, The Globe and Mail, and The Huffington Post.
 Her work in Richmond sparked a desire to explore food on a national scale.